clearwind-ca/service-catalog/docs/health-checks.md

 * Each health check for each service is sent as an individual GitHub Action run.
 * If the GitHub Action does not respond in a sufficient time then the check will be timed out.
-* Once a result has been sent to the Service Catalog, it cannot be changed.
+* Once a result has been sent to the Catalog, it cannot be changed.

 ---